 If an Athlete or other Person establishes in an individual case where Article 10.5.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 10.6, the otherwise applicable period of Ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
-If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this Article may be no less than eight years.
+If the otherwise applicable period under this Article may be no less than eight years.